-Employment in shutdown sectors
+Employment in shut-down sectors

 Section 1 showed clear differences between ethnic groups in their likelihood of being employed in key worker roles - positions of heightened importance during this period.
-On the other side of the spectrum, the government-imposed lockdown has brought the majority of economic activity to a halt in sectors such as hospitality, leisure and transport.
-Previous IFS research indicates that this lockdown directly affects 15% of employees but that this proportions varies significantly by age group, sex, and across the earnings distribution.
+At the other end of the spectrum, the government-imposed lockdown has brought the majority of economic activity to a halt in sectors such as hospitality, leisure and transport.
+Joyce and Xu4 find that this lockdown directly affects 15% of employees but that this proportion varies significantly by age group, by sex and across the earnings distribution.

-While differences in family structures imply that the effects of the crisis would vary across groups even if members of each ethnic group were equally likely to work in shutdown sectors, the chances of working in a directly affected industry are not evenly distributed across ethnic groups.
-Figure 12 shows substantial differences in the share of each ethnic group working in shutdown sectors.
-The number of individuals working in these sectors is displayed as a percentage of the whole working age population of the group, rather than the share of those economically active or employed, in order to measure the effect on the group as a whole and to ensure estimates are not affected by the substantial differences in labour market participation - particularly among women.
+While differences in family structures imply that the effects of the crisis would vary across groups even if members of each ethnic group were equally likely to work in shut-down sectors, the chances of working in a directly affected industry are not evenly distributed across ethnic groups.
+Figure 12 shows substantial differences in the share of each ethnic group working in shut-down sectors.
+The number of individuals working in these sectors is displayed as a percentage of the whole working-age population of the group, rather than as the share of those economically active or employed, in order to measure the effect on the group as a whole and to ensure estimates are not affected by the substantial differences in labour market participation - particularly among women.